brimdata/zed/docs/formats/zst.md

 There is no need for external schema definitions or for accesses to a centralized schema registry to decode a zng stream.

-Zng streams can represent data at rest on a storage system, data in memory for online-analytics processing, or data in flight, e.g., as the foundation of a data communication layer.
+ZNG streams can represent data at rest on a storage system, data in memory for online-analytics processing, or data in flight, e.g., as the foundation of a data communication layer.
 Like [FlexBuffers](https://google.github.io/flatbuffers/flexbuffers.html),